 Having babies is hard!
 Marriage is hard!
-When you combine the two, there’s bound to be some conflict; especially for first-time parents.
+When you combine the two, there’s bound to be trouble, especially for first-time parents.
 When my husband and I welcomed our first-born, Jameson into the world in the Summer of 2017, we found this out the hard way.
 Resentment, animosity, and arguing became so routine that we questioned whether or not our marriage would survive.
 Had we someone to inform us of the hardships our relationship would endure after starting a family, we might not have had such a rough go at it.
 If you’re wondering how to fix your marriage, then our story can offer valuable insight as well as guidance to set you on the right path.

 How To Fix Your Marriage After A New Baby contains affiliate links.
 This means if you purchase items through my links I receive a small commission, with no extra cost to you.
 You can read my full disclaimer here.